frmichel/sparql-micro-service/deployment/docker/README.md

 You can write and deploy you own SPARQL micro-services by simply dropping them in the `services` directory, in the folder where you have run docker-compose.
 Just mimmic what already exists in the example services.

-Just remember to always give all files full read access rights so that the Docker container can read them:
+Just remember to always give all diretories and files full read access rights so that the Docker container can read them:

 ```bash
 chmod -R 755 services/*
 ```

-If your services are configured with a config.ini file, this is all you have to do.
+If your services are configured with a [config.ini file](../../doc/02-config.md#configuration-with-file-configini), this is all you have to do.

-Conversely, if your services are configured with a [service description](../../doc/02-config.md#configuration-with-a-sparql-service-description-file) file, then you need to restart the Corese-KGRAM container as these files are loaded when Corese starts up.
+Conversely, if your services are configured with a [service description](../../doc/02-config.md#configuration-with-a-sparql-service-description-file) file (and optional shape file), then you need to restart the Corese-KGRAM container as these files are loaded when Corese starts up.

 ```bash
 docker-compose restart corese